The Best White Noise Machines for Offices – Mask Annoying Sounds!

 Whether you work in a noisy manufacturing plant, or in an office space where sound travels, this article should have something to ease your suffering.

-Back in July, I posted an article about the best ways to soundproof your office.
+Sometime back, I posted an article about the best ways to soundproof your office.
 In it, I wrote about how getting a white noise machine for your office space might be beneficial.
 In this article, I plan to elaborate on that position.
 If you stick around, I’ll also share some top-rated sound masking machines you could use in your office.

 So, in the following article, I’ll briefly explain the science behind white noise and why it can help you with noise canceling.
 Then, I’ll tell you which features to keep an eye out for while shopping for white noise machines.
 Finally, I’ll review some of the best white noise machines on the market.
 So, let’s begin.